Python-for-geo-people/Exercise-6/README.md

 Your script should:

 1. Use the `np.loadtxt()` method to read in the [`816295.csv`](Data/816295.csv) data file ignoring the header.
+Note that we only want the data for the dates and temperatures, not the entire contents of the data file.
 2. Calculate the mean and standard deviation of the temperature values in the data file.
 3. Remove any "bad" temperature values.
 Here, we will say that a "bad" temperature is any temperature high or lower than the mean plus or minus four times the standard deviation (μ ± 4σ).
 4. Sort the remaining data by the date.